 Waymarking - there are no official walking trails maintained by the government in Puglia nor waymarking.
 We have carefully constructed walking routes on mainly dirt paths and along rural trails but from time to time the farmers who also use these tracks may asphalt them.
 The maps are not of the same standard you would find in other walking destinations.
 However the countryside is wonderfully suited for walking and carefully reviewing the notes and visualising the route before you set out will optimise your walking and navigational experience.

 The focus today is Otranto, a little seaside village facing the Adriatic sea.
-Visit its Norman Cathedral to see the unique 'Tree of Life' mosaic floor.
+Take the bus or train this morning.
+Make sure you visit the Norman Cathedral to see the unique 'Tree of Life' mosaic floor.
 Hike along the coastline, discovering flowers and Mediterranean vegetation and the Saracen watchtowers.
 Train back to Lecce to your B&B.

 Private transfer to the station, then take a train to Ostuni.
-This striking hilltop village, a short distance from the seashore, is known as the "white city" due to its fortress of whitewashed building clustered together on the hillside.
-Private transfer from the station into town, with free time to discover this fairytale-like town with its enchanting maze of Greek-style narrow streets and fine Mediterranean architecture.
+This striking hilltop village, a short distance from the seashore, is known as the "white city" due to its fortress of whitewashed buildings clustered together on the hillside.
+Private transfer from the station into town, with free time to discover the enchanting maze of Greek-style narrow streets and fine Mediterranean architecture.
 Dinner in a typical restaurant and overnight in hotel in Ostuni.

 Hike to discover the unique countryside of Ostuni.
 Enjoy a nice walk through millenary olive groves on red clay-like soil with wonderful views of the Adriatic.
 At 4pm, private transfer to UNESCO World Heritage listed Alberobello, with its intriguing dry-stone dwellings known as trulli, in the beautifully exotic Itria valley.
 Your accommodation is in the historical centre.
 Wine and typical product tasting, overnight in Alberobello in a trullo (subject to availability)